nils-mathieu/sentinel/readme.md

 Note that this type actually contains no data.
 Only references to this type can be created (i.e. `&SSlice<T, S>` or `&mut SSlice<T, S>`), and those references have the size a single `usize`.

-Because of this, we can define a [`CStr`] type, which is -unlike the standard library's- FFI-safe and matches the C-definition of a C-like `char *` string.

 ## Features

  - `alloc` - adds support for the `alloc` crate.
 This adds the [`SBox<T, S>`] type.